Efficient retro webpage for Kathryn Schaffer

 1ex-astrophysicist because of gender issues that persist in science.
 See this 2021 interview.

 2ex-professor because of a structural bias in academic contracts that was activated in my case by the pandemic.
 I experienced an abrupt, forced shift into unpaid domestic labor that was, because of the economics of the situation, difficult to reverse.
-My tenured status as a professor did not entail flexible options for a rebound.
-A scheduling error in 2023, because it meant the loss of health care coverage for my family, cornered me into resignation.
+My tenured status as a professor did not entail flexible options or support for a rebound.
+A scheduling error in 2023, because it had economic impacts related to childcare and health care coverage, cornered me into resignation.
+It was not my free choice to leave.

 5The music I do just for fun is mostly noisy rock.
 Listen to my old bands Loams (angsty sludge-gaze rock) Walkover (indie rock/pop).
 And no I am not sharing the sound art right now, but a tech project I worked on is here.